thecloudguy-engineer/thecloudguy-engineer/README.md

 ## Day 3
 - went through the 3rd tutorial database migrations
 - finished reading about reliability, scalability and maintainability, the first section in the book.
 Concepts are exaplained very well
-- need to check some podcasts to listen while doing some light exeercises in the gym
+- need to check some podcasts to listen while doing some light exercises in the gym